Saving the Mary River “Punk” Turtle Mary River, South East Queensland

-This head start project will also assist the White Troughed Snapping turtle (Critically Endangered) that is endemic to the Mary, Burnet, and Fitzroy catchments.
+This head start project will also assist the White Troughed (throated) Snapping turtle (Critically Endangered) that is endemic to the Mary, Burnet, (Burnett) and Fitzroy catchments.
 Lessons learnt from this project are expected to be transferable to multiple other threatened freshwater turtles in Australia.

 Urgency and action:

-The population of the Mary River Turtle now consists only of aging adult turtles and show no signs of recovery.
+Ageing adults now dominate the population of Mary River turtles with minimal evidence of successful recruitment.
 Without urgent intervention the species may become extinct as these aging individuals die out.

 Ensuring the survival of hatchlings and ensuring their survival is the most important action we can take for the Mary River Turtle.
 Over the past two decades the protection of nests from predators has ensured thousands of hatchlings have entered the river.
 Nest protection alone was not an effective strategy.
-Research by Charles Sturt University found these hatchlings die soon after entering the river.
-Due to the small size of the hatchling are likely eaten by predators.
+Research by Charles Sturt Darwin University found little evidence of successful recruitment suggesting high rates of mortality instream.